 Symptoms of this infection may appear 2-14 days after exposure and include:

 However, it’s possible for people with COVID-19 to spread the virus to others up to 48 hours before they have symptoms.
+Visit the CDC's resource on symptoms for more information.

 You can also call 2-1-1 to learn more about: